222 pointsby pavel_lishin25 days ago22 comments

 What is worse for society, limiting information access to millions of people or allowing csam, harrassment and shaming?

-• simianwords7 hours ago
+• buellerbueller25 days ago

 how is it different? i don't get it.

-• inkysigma6 hours ago
+• inkysigma25 days ago

 It's the frictionless aspect of it.
 It requires basically no user effort to do some serious harassment.
 I would say there's some spectrum of effort that impacts who is liable along with a cost/benefit analysis of some safe guards.
 If users were required to give paragraph long jailbreaks to achieve this and xAI had implemented ML filters, then I think there could be a more reasonable case that xAI wasn't being completely negligent here.
 Instead, it looks like almost no effort was put into restricting Grok from doing something ridiculous.
 The cost here is restricting AI image generation which isn't necessarily that much of a burden on society.